0xMiya/Guides/Installation/archlinux.md

         mount <esp> /mnt/boot

     Note: If you use a bootloader, in most cases you should mount the esp to /mnt/efi.
-    However, if you want to use systemd-boot, you need to mount it to /mnt/boot.
+Read the [systemd bootloader specification](https://systemd.io/BOOT_LOADER_SPECIFICATION/).
     If you want to boot directly without having to use a bootloader, mount it to /mnt/boot.

 ### Or ***Create*** the ESP